Polyurethane Casting Rubber (PU Rubber) (8)

-⭐ Polyester-PU vs. Polyether-PU – Which one should you choose?
+⭐ Polyester-PU vs. Polyether-PU vs. Polycarbonate-polyester-polyol-PU – Which one to choose?

-Polyester-PU (such as our PU Rubber 40/60/80) offers very high wear resistance and mechanical strength, ideal for dry applications such as wheels, stampings, and technical components.
-Polyether-PU (such as the PT Flex series) offers excellent resistance to water and hydrolysis, perfect for wet or dynamic applications such as pump bushings, valves, and seals.
+Polyester-PU (like our PU casting system flexible 20/40/60) offers very high abrasion resistance and mechanical strength, ideal for dry applications such as wheels, stamps, and technical parts.
+Polyether-PU (like the PT Flex series) has excellent resistance to water and hydrolysis, perfect for wet or dynamic applications such as pump bushings, valves, and seals.
+Polycarbonate-polyester-polyol-PU (like the Flexible A75) combines the best of both worlds: the high abrasion resistance of polyester-PU and the better water resistance of polyether-PU.
+These are the high-end PU rubbers for demanding applications where both mechanical stress and moist conditions play a role.

-💡 Choose Polyester-PU for wear-resistant, dry applications • Choose Polyether-PU for wet, water-loaded or flexible parts
+💡 Choose Polyester-PU for abrasion-resistant, dry applications • Choose Polyether-PU for wet, water-exposed, or flexible parts • Choose Polycarbonate-polyester-polyol-PU for premium applications requiring high abrasion resistance and water resistance

-Flexible PU rubber shore A 40–90 for molds and finished products
+Flexible PU rubber shore A 40–90 for molds & end products

-Discover two-component polyurethane casting rubber (RTV PU rubber ) for flexible molds and finished products.
-Fast curing, low viscosity , high wear resistance, and a choice of Shore A grades 40 to 90 for precisely the right flexibility.
-Ideal for wear-resistant molds, transport components, and functional rubber products.
+Discover two-component polyurethane casting rubber (RTV PU rubber) for flexible molds and end products.
+Fast curing, low viscosity, high abrasion resistance and a choice of Shore A 40 to 90 for precisely the right flexibility.
+Ideal for wear-resistant molds, transport parts and functional rubber products.

 ⚠️ Please note (Diisocyanates & Training)

-Since August 2023, polyurethane with a diisocyanate content > 0.1% may only be processed by companies whose employees have completed the required training.
+Since August 2023, polyurethane with a diisocyanate content > 0.1% may only be processed by companies whose employees have completed the required training course.
 Ensure proper training/certification before starting, in accordance with EU regulations.

 Why choose PU Casting Rubber (Shore A 40–90)?

-- ✓ Highly wear-resistant: long service life in production and mold use
+- ✓Very wear-resistant: long lifespan in production and mold use

-- ✓ High tensile & compression strength: performs under load
+- ✓High tensile & compressive strength: performs under load

-- ✓ RTV processing: curing at room temperature, quick to dismantle
+- ✓RTV processing: cures at room temperature, quickly demoldable

 Applications: molds, transport & end products

-- High level of detail due to low viscosity
+- High detail reproduction due to low viscosity

 Transport & automotive

-- Forklift tires, conveyor belt parts (often with reinforcement)
+- Forklift tires, conveyor belt parts (often reinforced)

-- Damper blocks and engine mounts – oil/petrol resistant
+- Damping blocks and engine mounts – oil/petrol resistant

 Creative & end products